justincbagley/GaussClust/README.md

 documentation.

-Input file: Script expects as inputFile a single plain-text data table with a header and several columns of information followed by columns containing categorical or discrete data (e.g. for different morphological characters measured) for the sample.
-The first column will be named 'samples' and contain code names or IDs for each individual (preferably with a species-specific abbreviation followed by a museum voucher number or individual code).
+Input file: Script expects as inputFile a single plain-text data table with a header and several columns of information followed by columns containing single-type or mixed data (e.g. categorical, discrete, or continuous data for different morphological characters measured) for the sample.
+The first column will be named 'samples' and typically contain sample IDs/codes for each individual (preferably with a species-specific abbreviation followed by a museum voucher number or individual code).
 The second column is headed as 'type' and specifies whether each individual ID is 'known' or 'unknown'.
-The third column contains integer values corresponding to codes/numbers (1 to k, where k is total number of components/clusters) assigning each individual to a species (usually, 1 species = 1 cluster).
-The example input file contains a header with four-letter codes for each column, but users can make the names a little longer if needed.
+The third column contains labels (e.g. four-letter codes) for each known individual (e.g. by species), and 'NA' values for samples of unknown type, assigning individuals to species.
+The example input file contains a header with four-letter codes for each datacolumn, but users can make the names a little longer if needed.

 ````

 ## Real-world example #1:
-Here, (1) we specify to keep 4 NMDS dimensions; (2) conduct a regular unsupervised GMM analysis in Rmixmod, using multiple models across 5-20 clusters, which are compared to identify the best model using BIC; (3) call supervised GMM analysis in Rmixmod; (4) attempt semisupervised analysis in bgmm; and (4) specify that analyses (where needed) specify 14 clusters.
+Here, (1) we specify to keep 4 NMDS dimensions; (2) conduct a regular unsupervised GMM analysis in Rmixmod, using multiple models across 5-20 clusters, which are compared to identify the best model using BIC; (3) call supervised GMM analysis in Rmixmod; (4) attempt supervised and semisupervised analysis in bgmm; and (4) specify that analyses use or require 14 clusters (as needed).
 Output is not redirected (e.g. '> output.txt' at the end, so all output from the script are printed to screen (except for steps conducted in R).
 ````
-./GaussClust.sh -k 4 -u 1 -n 5:20 -d 1 -b semisupervised -p B_206.txt -c 14 ./mydata.txt
+./GaussClust.sh -k 4 -u 1 -n 5:20 -d 1 -b 3 -p B_206.txt -c 13 ./mydata.txt
 ````

 ## Example screen output
 When you run GaussClust, you will see 'INFO' and date printed to screen for each step, as well as question-response lines (marked 'FLOW'), with no error messages, as shown below:
 ````
-$ ./GaussClust.sh -k 4 -u 1 -n 5:20 -d 1 -b semisupervised -p B_206.txt -c 14 ./mydata.txt
+$ ./GaussClust.sh -k 4 -u 1 -n 5:20 -d 1 -b 3 -p B_206.txt -c 13 ./mydata_names_knownLabels.txt

 ##########################################################################################
-#                             GaussClust v1.1, December 2016                             #
+#                             GaussClust v1.0, December 2016                             #
 ##########################################################################################

-INFO      | Thu Dec 15 07:58:34 CST 2016 | STEP #1: SETUP.
+INFO      | Thu Dec 15 15:36:54 CST 2016 | STEP #1: SETUP.
 SETTING OPTIONS AND PATH VARIABLE...
-INFO      | Thu Dec 15 07:58:34 CST 2016 | STEP #2: MAKE GAUSSIAN CLUSTERING R SCRIPT CONTAINING ENVIRONMENTAL VARIABLES AND ANALYSIS CODE...
+INFO      | Thu Dec 15 15:36:54 CST 2016 | STEP #2: MAKE GAUSSIAN CLUSTERING R SCRIPT CONTAINING ENVIRONMENTAL VARIABLES AND ANALYSIS CODE...
-INFO      | Thu Dec 15 07:58:34 CST 2016 | STEP #3: RUN THE R SCRIPT.
+INFO      | Thu Dec 15 15:36:54 CST 2016 | STEP #3: RUN THE R SCRIPT.
-INFO      | Thu Dec 15 07:58:51 CST 2016 | STEP #4: CLEAN UP THE WORKSPACE.
+INFO      | Thu Dec 15 15:37:11 CST 2016 | STEP #4: CLEAN UP THE WORKSPACE.
+INFO      | Thu Dec 15 15:37:11 CST 2016 |          Moving R ouput files to new folder named 'R'...
-FLOW      | Thu Dec 15 07:58:51 CST 2016 |          Would you like to keep the Rscript output by GaussClust? (y/n) : y
+FLOW      | Thu Dec 15 15:37:11 CST 2016 |          Would you like to keep the Rscript output by GaussClust? (y/n) : y
-FLOW      | Thu Dec 15 07:58:55 CST 2016 |          Would you like to keep text files output by GaussClust? (y/n) : y
+FLOW      | Thu Dec 15 15:37:21 CST 2016 |          Would you like to keep text files output by GaussClust? (y/n) : y
-INFO      | Thu Dec 15 07:58:56 CST 2016 | Done conducting Gaussian clustering and related analyses using GaussClust.
+INFO      | Thu Dec 15 15:37:22 CST 2016 | Done conducting Gaussian clustering and related analyses using GaussClust.
-INFO      | Thu Dec 15 07:58:56 CST 2016 | Bye.
+INFO      | Thu Dec 15 15:37:22 CST 2016 | Bye.

 ````